A general quantum algorithm for open quantum dynamics demonstrated with the Fenna-Matthews-Olson complex: Conclusions and Outlook

 \section{Conclusions and Outlook}

 In this work we have developed a generalized quantum algorithm for open quantum dynamics to simulate more complex dynamical models.
 In particular we formulate the Kraus operators from basic physical processes that constitute the dynamics, and then realize the time evolution by an iterative process.
 We then relate the Lindblad operators to the Kraus operators in a simple manner with the Lindblad master equation being connected to the operator sum representation through the correspondence between a differential equation and its integration by the Euler method.
 The generalized quantum algorithm works with any dynamical model represented by the operator sum representation or the Lindblad master equation, and thus is much more general than the previous algorithm.
 We demonstrate the generalized algorithm on the FMO dynamical model using the IBM QASM simulator, which is so far as we know the first successful quantum simulation of a moderately sophisticated dynamical process involving a realistic biological structure.
 Finally we analyze the query complexity of the algorithm, and constructs an example where the quantum algorithm showcases decisive complexity advantage over any classical method.
-The quantum algorithm is general and accurate for the description of complex open quantum systems and may have applications from catalytic chemistry and correlated materials physics to descriptions of hybrid quantum systems